VijayPrakashReddy-k/Exploratory-Data-Analysis-EDA-/README.md

 ## 4.8.
 Cross Validation

 When all code is working fine, remove the train-test portion and use Grid Search Cross Validation to compute the best parameters with cross validation.

+# ->I. Exploratory Data Analysis

+Exploratory data analysis (EDA) is an essential step to understand the data better; in order to engineer and select features before modelling.
+This often requires skills in visualisation to better interpret the data.

+## i.
+Distribution Plots
+When plotting distributions, it is important to compare the distribution of both train and test sets.
+If the test set very specific to certain features, the model will underfit and have a low accuarcy.

+## ii.
+Count Plots
+For **categorical features**, you may want to see if they have enough sample size for each category.

+## iii.
+Box Plots
+Using the 50 percentile to compare among different classes, it is easy to find feature that can have high prediction importance if they do not overlap.
+Also can be use for outlier detection. **Features have to be continuous.**